Sharusan17/MeetMyCar/README.md

 ### `npm start`
 Start the development server and run the application

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Suitable browser (Safari or Chrome).

 The page will reload when you make changes.